A peek at some of the

 Whether you’re a complete beginner or an experienced potter, discover the joy of creating with clay at Chisel Pottery.
 At our studios in Chichester and Selsey we are passionate about sharing the art of the potter, to inspire creativity and celebrate the process of making.
 Our diverse offerings cater to all skill levels, from one-off taster sessions to in-depth multi-week courses.
 What makes us special are our intimate class sizes and personalised attention from our experienced tutors.
 Never tried pottery before?
 Take advantage of our First Time Potters Discount: WELCOME10.

-Read the full article in the current issue of ingénu/e magazine here and for more details visit www.chiselpottery.com
+Read the full article in the Spring issue of ingénu/e magazine here and for more details visit www.chiselpottery.com

 pictured: students working at their wheels at Chisel Pottery